An Arbitrary Scale Super-Resolution Approach for 3D MR Images via Implicit Neural Representation

-where $\mu_\mathbf{sr}$ and $\mu_\mathbf{gt}$ are the means of all the pixels in $I_\mathbf{sr}$ and $I_\mathbf{gt}$, $\sigma_\mathbf{sr}$ and $\sigma_\mathbf{gt}$ are the variances of all the pixels in $I_\mathbf{sr}$ and $I_\mathbf{gt}$, $\sigma_\mathbf{sr, gt}$ is the covariance of $I_\mathbf{sr}$ and $I_\mathbf{gt}$, $c_1$ and $c_2$ are relaxation constants.
-PSNR and SSIM \cite{SSIM} are widely adopted for quantitative evaluation of the SR models.
-However, the recent works \cite{EAGAN, SRGAN, EGGAN, LPIPS} demonstrated that the two metrics cannot represent image visual quality well (e.g., an over-smoothed SISR result with extreme loss on the fine image details may score high on the two metrics).
-Therefore, we also conduct LPIPS \cite{LPIPS}, a deep-learning-based perceptual similarity measure for quantitative evaluation.
-By comprehensive experiments, Zhang et al. \cite{LPIPS} proved that compared with the pixel-wise metics like PSNR and NMSE, the LPLPS represent image visual quality more realistically.
-Additional, another two non-referenced quality metrics (PSI \cite{PSI} and LPC-SI \cite{LPC-SI}) are also calculated.
+To quantitatively evaluate the performance of all the models for the SISR task comparison, we adopt five objective image quality metrics.
+We first compute Peak Signal-to-Noise Ratio (PSNR) and Similarity Index Measure (SSIM) \cite{SSIM}.
+They are widely adopted for the quantitative evaluation of the SR models.
+However, the recent works \cite{EAGAN, SRGAN, EGGAN, LPIPS} proved that the two metrics cannot represent image visual quality well (\eg an over-smoothed SISR result with an extreme loss on the fine image details may score high on the two metrics).
+Therefore, we also calculate Learned Perceptual Image Patch Similarity (LPIPS \cite{LPIPS}), a deep-learning-based perceptual similarity measure for quantitative evaluation.
+By comprehensive experiments, \cite{LPIPS} proved that compared with pixel-wise metrics like PSNR and NMSE, the LPIPS represents image visual quality more realistically.
+Additionally, two non-referenced quality metrics (Perceptual Sharpness Index (PSI \cite{PSI}) and Local Phase Coherence-based Sharpness Index (LPC-SI \cite{LPC-SI})) are also calculated.
 LPIPS \cite{LPIPS}, PSI \cite{PSI}, and LPC-SI \cite{LPC-SI} are exclusively designed for 2D images, while the MR images discussed in this paper are in 3D.
 Thus we use the slice-by-slice strategy to compute them.
-Specifically, all the three metrics are calculated in three steps: Given a 3D MR image, we first extract its 2D MR slices from three orthogonal directions (Axial, Sagittal, and Coronal direction).
+Specifically, all three metrics are calculated in three steps: Given a 3D MR image, we first extract its 2D MR slices from three orthogonal directions (Axial, Sagittal, and Coronal directions).
 Then, we compute the scores for each 2D MR slice.
 Finally, we average the scores of all the 2D MR slices to calculate the final scores.